 If you’ve a passion for walking and hiking challenges, go ahead and add climbing Carrauntoohil, Ireland’s highest mountain to your list.
 In fact, while you’re at it, put it at the top of your list.
 With good planning and preparation most walkers will successfully climb to its summit.

 In this post I’ll share general details for context such as the mountains location, height, time to summit and road access.
 These will whet your appetite and help you decide if you want to accept the Carrauntoohil challenge.
-Hopefully you might then join us on Carrauntoohil and make a short break holiday of it.
+Hopefully you might then join us on a guided hike to the top or make a short break holiday of it.

 Thereafter, I’ll go more into the details of what to expect hiking Carrauntoohil; climbing routes options; weather conditions; recommended gear; and the guided tours we offer.